zhmylove/korgwm/doc/Development.md

 Most likely you can name at least 3 languages you'd choose for WM development.
 And even if you name 16 of them I still bet Perl would not be among them.
-Many people may consider too insane starting new project using Perl in a world with all those modern GPPL: Golang, Rust, C/C++, Lua, Python, ...
+Many people may consider way too insane starting new project using Perl in a world with all those modern GPPL: Golang, Rust, C/C++, Lua, Python, ...
-Nowadays Perl become underestimated and pretty unpopular language.
+Unfortunately, nowadays Perl become underestimated and pretty unpopular language.
-In spite that it is still being actively developed.
+In spite that it is still being actively developed and has a lot of pretty unique functionality.

-Several factors determined the choice of language for development, besides the fact that Perl actually is my native language.
+Several factors determined the choice of a language for development, besides the fact that Perl actually is my native language.

 1. Perl gives an extreme speed writing prototypes: you can use tons of existing CPAN modules and write only tens lines of code in order to create powerful applications.
 2. It's pretty easy to replace some parts of prototypes written in Perl with performant code in C -- Perl out of the box supports a lot of techniques for that: XSUB, FFI, even asynchronous micro-service architecture and fast IPC.